 Played more than straight in The World Ends with You.
 The way HP works allows a partner to have less than 0 HP but all they'll do is complain and change their idle animation.
 Furthermore, some threads will even give you hefty stat bonuses while in this state.
 However, take enough damage and you lose the right to exist.

-The Ratchet & Clank games do this, rather unfairly; Bosses show no signs of damage until they die, but Ratchet does.
-Ratchet's ears will droop and (when standing still) he will pant with exhaustion when he's low on nanotech, yes, but the effect is purely cosmetic and does not materially effect the player's control over him.
+The Ratchet & Clank games do this rather unfairly.
+Bosses show no signs of damage until they die, but Ratchet does.
+Ratchet's ears will droop and (when standing still) he will pant with exhaustion when he's low on nanotech, yes, but the effect is purely cosmetic and does not materially affect the player's control over him.
 Some robotic enemies have armored panels blown off of them as they take damage, but again this was a purely cosmetic effect and didn't alter their fighting ability at all.

 Half-Life: You can leap off cliffs, walk through corrosive agents, withstand nuclear fire, and take enough bullets that the lead alone should have rendered you immobile, but you can run around with 1hp left without penalty.
 Should you then walk through a puddle of too-hot coffee, you die a horrible death.
 Another example is that anybody who dies from crushing damage explodes spectacularly, even if the "crushing damage" is from a ceiling dropping to the point where even hunching slightly would have rendered it a non-issue.